 When most of your communication takes place over the internet, through Slack, or similar communication tools, or by emails, there is a genuine possibility that your message may get lost or misinterpreted in transition.
 A brief response may come across as rude or disinterested.
 A lengthy one might make an employee feel that you are micromanaging them.

-The chances of miscommunication significantly lower if your team is well acquainted with the different styles of interaction of various team members.
+The chances of miscommunication are significantly lower if your team is well acquainted with the different styles of the interaction of various team members.
 Poor communication may also lead to conflicts, increased friction between team members, and the inability to hit targets.